 The department provides a free, high quality comprehensive hearing aid service, seeing patients through each stage of their treatment, from the initial assessment of their hearing to the hearing aid fitting and follow-up care.
 You can find out more about each stage by clicking/navigating to ‘Hearing Aid Service’ section of our website.

 In addition to the hearing aid service, the department provides a wide range of services and treatments including:

-- Hearing and ear health assessments
+- Hearing and ear health assessments (AQP and complex pathways)

 - Balance assessment and rehabilitation